 Control of Access Based on Role

 RBAC can be used to enable fine-grained access control, limiting access to only those users who are authorized.
-In order to set up read-only access for all new users who are added to your cluster, you can configure permissions at the cluster level as well.
+In order to set up read-only access for all new users who are added to your cluster, you can also configure permissions at the cluster level.

 A strong security solution for Kubernetes clusters is RBAC.
-You can manage which users have access to which resources and what they can do with them.
-This lessens the possibility of someone abusing your system or accidentally corrupting a crucial application or set of data by making changes without permission, ensuring that people only have access when they need it.
+You can manage which users can access which resources and what they can do with them.
+This lessens the possibility of someone abusing your system or accidentally corrupting a crucial application or data set by making changes without permission, ensuring that people only have access when needed.

 Development of Cloud-Native Apps